 All people on Earth depend directly or indirectly on the ocean and cryosphere.
 The global ocean covers 71% of the Earth surface and contains about 97% of the Earth's water.
 The cryosphere refers to frozen components of the Earth system.
 Around 10% of Earth's land area is covered by glaciers or ice sheets.
 The ocean and cryosphere support unique habitats, and are interconnected with other components of the climate system through global exchange of water, energy and carbon.
-The projected responses of the ocean and cryosphere to past and current human-induced greenhouse gas emissions and ongoing global warming include climate feedbacks, changes over decades to millennia that cannot be avoided, thresholds of abrupt change, and irreversibility. {Box 1.1, 1.2} and cryosphere change, such as sea level rise, extreme sea level and shrinking cryosphere.
+The projected responses of the ocean and cryosphere to past and current human-induced greenhouse gas emissions and ongoing global warming include climate feedbacks, changes over decades to millennia that cannot be avoided, thresholds of abrupt change, and irreversibility. {Box 1.1, 1.2}

+Human communities in close connection with coastal environments, small islands (including Small Island Developing States, SIDS), polar areas and high mountains are particularly exposed to ocean and cryosphere change, such as sea level rise, extreme sea level and shrinking cryosphere.
 Other communities further from the coast are also exposed to changes in the ocean, such as through extreme weather events.
 Today, around 4 million people live permanently in the Arctic region, of whom 10% are Indigenous.
-The low-lying coastal zone3 is currently home to around 680 million people (nearly 10% of the 2010 global population), projected to reach more than one billion by 2050.
+The low-lying coastal zone is currently home to around 680 million people (nearly 10% of the 2010 global population), projected to reach more than one billion by 2050.
 SIDS are home to 65 million people.
 Around 670 million people (nearly 10% of the 2010 global population), including Indigenous peoples, live in high mountain regions in all continents except Antarctica.
 In high mountain regions, population is projected to reach between 740 and 840 million by 2050 (about 8.4-8.7% of the projected global population). {1.1, 2.1, 3.1, Cross-Chapter Box 9, Figure 2.1}